julianpistorius/elm-light-guide/chapter1.md

 > If you want to try out the latest stuff on master or feel the urge to contribute, check out the [Contributing](/contributing.md) chapter.

+**If you install on windows, you should use the platform install from elm-lang.org.
+Using the npm install on windows currently does not work.
+Sorry. \(I won't go into a rant about my feelings towards windows, but...\)**

 ## Preconditions

 * **LIghtTable 0.8-alpha or higher is required**